GraceKeane/GraphTheoryProject_G00359990/overview.md

 ## Introduction
 For this assignment I created a Python program that can build a non-deterministic finite automaton (NFA) from a regular expression.
 It then can use the NFA to check if the regular expression matches any hardcoded or prompted string of text.
 The program is based off an algorithm known as Thompson’s construction, named after the well-known computer scientist Ken Thompson.

-### Program implementation stepts
-*Easier to implement this program in steps rather than altogether*
-1) Parse the regular expression from infix to postfix notation.
-2) Build a series of small NFA’s for parts of the regular expression.
-3) Use the smaller NFA’s to create the overall NFA.
-4) Implement the matching algorithm using the NFA.

 ### Important program files
 1) <b>thompson.py</b> - The class thompson.py contains all the rules for this project to work.
 It stores important functions which are used to determine does a certain regular expression match a given string.